-Application: Our squadron requires prospective cadets to attend four meetings before discussing application.
-Four meetings provides the prospective cadet with a fair assessment of our unit’s mission, goals and activities.
+Application: Our squadron requires prospective cadets to attend four meetings before discussing the application.
+Four meetings provide the prospective cadet with a fair assessment of our unit’s mission, goals, and activities.
 CAP is a commitment to be taken seriously.
 Once the commander or the deputy commander for cadets has approved the prospective cadet to apply, they may do so online or via paper application.
 Membership dues vary by state, for NE is normally around $30.00 cadet, $60.00 senior members.

-- Paper applications can be found with a step by step instructions under “How to Join”.
+- Cadets returning to CAP after membership has elapsed over three months can apply using the paper form.
+Instructions can be found in the National Website under “How to Join”.
 Membership dues for paper applications require a check or money order payable to Civil Air Patrol along the CAPF 15 application.
-Before mailing the completed application we suggest to retain a copy for your records.
+Before mailing the completed application we suggest retaining a copy for your records.

 Email Addresses: Make sure that the squadron has the right email addresses for both you and your child as emails with information and upcoming activities are sent out regularly.
 In addition, you can check out the unit calendar on this site under the Events Calendar tab.

-Waiting: If using the paper application, while awaiting approval your future cadet can continue attending meetings and start working on the Curry.
+Waiting: While awaiting application approval your future cadet should continue attending meetings and start working on the Curry.
 The only caveat at this point is that he/she will not be able to participate in some squadron activities until a membership number is issued.
 This is due primarily for compliance with CAP regulation and insurance purposes.

 Membership Notice: The Commander will get notification of acceptance and national will send you an email of your cadet’s membership number with instructions to validate membership number through eServices.

-Uniform details: The squadron does its best to issue uniforms, however, expect to purchase boots, shoes, caps, belts, and personalized items.
-Some patches and uniform insignia can be purchased form the squadron office.
+In addition to uniform pieces expect to purchase boots, shoes, caps, belts, and personalized items.
+On occasion, depending on size, we may have uniform items available at no cost.
+Please inquire with a Senior Member for details.
+Also, some patches and uniform insignia can be purchased form the squadron office.